46 Weird Facts Most People Don’t Know

 Researchers once turned a live cat into a telephone

 Princeton researchers Ernest Wever and Charles Bray took out a cat’s skull and most of its brain to connect the animal to electricity.
 When they spoke into the cat’s ear, the sound could be heard through a phone receiver in another room.
 The twisted experiment paved the way for cochlear implant developments.
-Don’t miss these other 18 cool science facts you never learned in school.
+Don’t miss these other 18 cool science facts you never learned in school if you’re really into these weird facts.

 PEZ candy was invented to help smokers quit